WhiteCrow Walking

 The play Gem Of The Ocean is over, as is the dinner that was at Alexcia and Paul's, eight miles away from Joppa Lane,where I reside for another month.
 Funny how life pulls some strings together, and unties others.
 These are tender times I wouldn't trade for the world.
 In some ways it is dying off and seeing how the living take our place after we are gone.
 I find it a kindness to see Alexcia happy; to see her new life sitting around glasses of wine and the good clatter of people eating through smiles, and our dogs peaceful and tired on the floor.
 In a week she will be legally married to Paul.
 Saturday.

 They dropped me off tonight under the green canvas canopy at Joppa Lane and backed slowly up the road to change in direction before driving home.
 Home.
 I watch as if they can see me standing here in the dark; watching because that is what the dead do.
 It is not like sadness though.
 Mostly, it is watching somebody you love win.
-It is smiling into a city night sky that is as weak as I am and I'm thinking that this one wrinkle that I made that has been forgiven, ironed out with bigger hands of purpose.
-One thing crocked has been made straight.
+It is smiling into a city night sky that is as weak as I am and I'm thinking that this one wrinkle that I made has been forgiven, ironed out with bigger hands of purpose.
+One thing crooked has been made straight.

 It is good to see Alexcia, and the dogs we shared.
 The dogs have grown plump living away from the running fields of New England.
 There are days I think of dating again, but I know this is the time to be quiet inside, and listen.
 For three years I walked across America, talking to the earth and the wind to keep silence at bay.
 Now I am in the company of people from time to time, and I just try to keep my mouth still.
 Spring is kind.
 Under an open window I lie in my tent and hear what was.
 There are always things to miss, simple things like the one room log cabin and the sound of rain talking on the porch, the smell of deer stepping on swamp cabbage.
 Everything is different now.